INRIX-Iurii-Okhmat/loopback-next/docs/site/Deploying-to-IBM-Cloud.md

 const datasourceDb = require('./datasources/db.datasource.json');
 const cfenv = require('cfenv');
 const appEnv = cfenv.getAppEnv();
-if (!appEnv.isLocal) {
+// If running on IBM Cloud, we get the Cloudant service details from VCAP_SERVICES if (!appEnv.isLocal) {
   // 'myCloudant' is the name of the provisioned Cloudant service datasourceDb = Object.assign({}, datasourceDb, {